 Taking the Roman road system into account, if you visit the cities in the same order as the letters appear in Revelation, you would travel in a loop starting from Patmos.

 The Apostle John could receive visitors while he was in prison, but since he could not leave, he sent a courier to take the revelation to his churches.
-Since he was writing by hand, it took conscious effort to put the letters to the churches in geographical order, probably to help the courier remember his route.
+Because he was writing by hand, it took conscious effort to put the letters to the churches in geographical order, probably to help the courier remember his route.
 Each letter begins with a metaphorical description of the city as seen by an arriving traveler.
-For example, when travelers arrived at Pergamum’s harbor, they saw a steep mountain with terraces.
+For example, when travelers arrived in Pergamum’s harbor, they saw a steep mountain with terraces.
 At the top, there was a pagan temple dedicated to Imperial cult on a rocky ledge that looked like a throne—and was even called a throne by the locals.
 Using “Satan” as a code word for Caesar, Pergamum really was located at Satan’s throne.
 Laodicea had lukewarm sulfur springs.
 The water was too cool to use as a spa and tasted too bad to drink; the only thing you could do with that water was spit it out of your mouth.
 The descriptions served a dual purpose.
 They not only helped the courier recognize the city, they were part of the message.

 The recurring theme in Revelation is Jesus slain, yet alive; defeated, yet conquering.
-If the Apostle John wrote it, the whole book could be taken, not just as an apocalypse conveying a message of comfort and exhortation in extreme times, but as an expression of vindicated grief.
+Since the Apostle John wrote it, the whole book could be taken, not just as an apocalypse conveying a message of comfort and exhortation in extreme times, but as an expression of vindicated grief.
 For John, alone and desolate on Patmos, the Last Supper could have been the last “normal” moment in his life.
-He was the last living apostle, the others were gone.
+He was the last living member of the Twelve, the others were gone.
 There was a hideous persecution, and the churches were falling into heresy.
 He had a vision of Jesus vindicated and victorious, of an end to persecution, and of an infinite number of Christians.
 Who, but the Aspotle John, would write that?

 To me, at least, the evidence is overwhelming that John the Apostle was the author of Revelation.
 Of course, that’s just my opinion, mind you.
 After all that work, I hope it’s yours, too.